smiecj/python-tools/README.md

 ### make test_conda_manager
 test conda manager(check and update)

-### make install_jupyter
+### make install_jupyterhub
-install jupyter on conda env, then we can use jupyterhub command to start it
+install jupyterhub on conda env, then we can use jupyterhub command to start it default use notebook

+### make install_jupyterlab
+install jupyterlab and jupyterhub

 ### clean
 clean all temp folder, including logs